• Skip to main content

 Australian marsupials

-Marsupials are mostly found in Australia and nearby islands and include animals like kangaroos, wallabies, and koalas.
+Marsupials are mostly found in Australia and nearby islands and include kangaroos, wallabies, and koalas.

 Unlike most animals, marsupials give birth to babies that are not fully developed yet.
-These babies grow inside their mother’s pouch, where they get food and warmth until they are ready to come out and live independently.
+These babies grow inside their mother’s pouch, getting food and warmth until they are ready to come out and live independently.

 Kangaroo